 This post may contain affiliate links.
 See my disclosure policy.

-We are officially huge fans of tofu in this house!
+We are huge fans of tofu in this house!
 It can accompany many meals the same way chicken or beef can (without the cruelty, of course) and is so easy to diversify with different flavors and cooking methods.

 There are just a few easy steps to make baked BBQ tofu - press, marinate, and bake on a sheet pan!
 The first two steps can be done ahead of time for even more ease after a busy day.